syazwinarhzd97/Web-Application-Security-Group-Project/README.md

 ## Objective of the enhancement
 * To prevent sensitive information from being accessed and stolen by hackers.
 (Syazwina)
 * To prevent the server from being sabotaged by attackers.
 (Munirah)
+* To ensure that we  have data quality, that they are both correct and useful and to prevent the server from xss and csrf attacks.
+(Abrar)

 ## Web Application Security Enhancement
 1. **Input Validation**